stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 ### scrapeXPath

 This action scrapes a web page using an xpath configuration to parse.
-This action is valid for `performerByName`, `performerByURL` and `sceneByURL` only.
+This action is **not valid** for `performerByFragment`.

 This action requires that the top-level `xPathScrapers` configuration is populated.
 The `scraper` field is required and must match the name of a scraper name configured in `xPathScrapers`.
 For example: